DataDog/documentation/content/en/workflows/build.md

 ### Add a fallback

-You can add a downstream workflow step as a fallback by selecting it from the **Fallback** drop-down menu.
+To handle a step failure, you can add a downstream workflow step as a fallback by selecting it from the **Fallback** drop-down menu.

 Alternatively, you can create a fallback step that branches from the main workflow tree:
 1. From the **Fallback** drop-down menu, select **Add a new fallback**.
 The workflow canvas is replaced with a fallback tree.